 University records of a student's name are based upon the application for admission.
 A student may change his/her "preferred" name in the Student Self-Service system.
-In order to change a student's "primary" name due to marriage, divorce, legal name change, etc., a student should submit a Change of Name form and a copy of supporting documentation to the Office of the Registrar and Student Records.
-A "primary" name change form may be obtained online at www.uhv.edu/oar/forms .
+In order to change a student's "primary" name due to marriage, divorce, legal name change, etc., a student should submit a Change of

+Name form and a copy of supporting documentation to the Office of the Registrar and Student Records.
+A "primary" name change form may be obtained online in the [UHV eForms](#) website.